Protect Yourself From Tax Scams

 One way to avoid phone scams is to let voicemail pick up calls from people you don't know, especially during tax season.
 Elizabeth Beristain, writer and teacher in the San Francisco Bay Area, uses this technique.

 If a phony IRS contact comes via email, it's called phishing.
-The newest twist on phishing is a request that says it comes from the IRS asking you to update your IRS e-file or profile.
+The newest twist on phishing is a request that says the IRS is asking you to update your IRS e-file or profile.

 The term phishing also refers to websites designed to steal your personal information, like Social Security numbers.
 Criminals can use this information to steal your identity or your money.
 With a Social Security number, they can file a tax return in your name and pocket the refund.

 • Never open emails claiming to be from the IRS.
-The agency won't send emails out of the blue about your taxes or refunds.
+They will never send emails to you about your tax account or refund.

 • Stay away from websites that look suspicious or promise results that are too good to be true.